flaviendeseure/automated-planning-a-star-pddl/README.md

 We propose some interesting heuristics :
 1. **OneHeuristic**: return always one (no heuristic)
-2. **ManhattanDistanceHeuristic**: calculates the Manhattan distance between two states
+2. **ManhattanDistanceHeuristic**: calculates the Manhattan distance between a state and the goal
+3. **Pattern DB**: calculates the distance between a state and the goal using a pattern database
+4. **CustomHeuristic**: calculates the number of goal predicates that are not in the current state

 This project is useful for anyone interested in automated planning and solving planning problems with PDDL.
 It can be used as a tool for experimenting with different heuristics or search algorithms and as a learning resource for understanding how automated planning works.
 The project is released under the MIT license, so it can be freely used, modified, and distributed.